Zakaria1986/DatabaseOperations/intro_to_sql.md

 SELECT * FROM customers WHERE Name = “Company A”;
 ```

 Commonly they’re split over multiple lines for readability.
-SQL doesn’t care about newlines, it looks for the semi-colon (;) to end the statement - missing the semi-colon is a common mistake, if your terminal is showing this prompt `->` it often means you missed the `;`.
+SQL doesn’t care about newlines, it looks for the semi-colon (;) to end the statement.

 ```sql
 SELECT * FROM customers
 WHERE Name = “Company A”;
 ```
+    Missing the semi-colon is a common mistake, if your terminal is showing this prompt `->` it often means you missed the `;`.

 One convention is that SQL keywords are capitalised, therefore for easy readability tables and fields are usually in lower case. **NOTE: SQL keywords are not case-sensitive, but database names, table names, and field names are.**